soilwise-he/SoilWise-documentation/tech/docs/infrastructure/git.md

 ## Source code

-Software libraries tailored or developed in the scope of SoilWise are maintained through the GIT repository.
+Software libraries tailored or developed in the scope of SoilWise are maintained through the GitHub repository.

 ## Container build scripts/deployments